Welcoming our new Community Partner, AMR (Alliance for Multispecialty Research of Mobile)

 Via Center Corona Virus Monitoring Statement

 The Via Center leadership and staff are monitoring all developments with the Coronavirus.
-Like with the seasonal flu, older adults and those with chronic health conditions are at higher risk of being impacted if the virus does spread (National Council on the Aging).
+Like with the seasonal flu, older adults and those with chronic health conditions are at higher risk of being impacted if the virus does spread (National Council on the Aging/CDC).

 The Alabama Department of Public Health has issued the following guidance: